hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

  * The top section displays the total number of Workload Topologies, Deployment Profiles, and Deployed Workloads.
 It also displays the progress in terms of running and not running Workload Topologies, Deployed Profiles and Workloads.
  * The above information is also represented in a tabular view in the bottom section of the panel.
 The table also displays the source of the workload.
 Currently, supported sources are- <br>

-        CODN-Local- If the content is being published using local import folder
+        CODN-Local- If the content is published using local import folder

-        CODN-Remote- If the content is being published using remote HP Cloud OS Portal.
+        CODN-Remote- If the content is published using remote HP Cloud OS Portal.

  * The middle section of the right panel displays a graphical representation of the top ten workload topologies based on the highest number of successfully deployed workloads